danisla/terraform-google-gsutil-acl/examples/cloud-sql-snapshots/README.md

-# Cloud SQL Export Terraform Example
+# Cloud SQL Snapshots Terraform Example

-Example showing how to use the `terraform-google-gsutil-acl` module to add an ACL for a Cloud SQL instance allowing the instance service account write permission to import/export data to a GCS bucket.
+Example showing how to use the `terraform-google-gsutil-acl` module to add an ACL for a Cloud SQL instance allowing the instance service account permission to import/export data to a GCS bucket.

 ## Create the GCS bucket